Feedback, compliments and complaints policy

 Overview

-Buckinghamshire Council welcomes feedback from its customers.
-This document explains how we record and act upon this feedback, listening to the experiences of our customers - positive or negative - to make improvements in services.
+Buckinghamshire Council welcomes feedback from its customers and we record and act upon this feedback, listening to the experiences of our customers - positive or negative - to make improvements in services.

 We want to make sure that: